andrezimmermann/dropzone-gwt/README.md

 ##How?

-Instantiate a `com.twocentsforthoughts.dropzone.client.Dropzone` widget, and add to a `Container`, see the magic happen.
+Instantiate a `com.github.andrezimmermann.dropzone.client.Dropzone` widget, and add to a `Container`, see the magic happen.

 [![Build Status](https://travis-ci.org/andrezimmermann/dropzone-gwt.svg?branch=master)](https://travis-ci.org/andrezimmermann/dropzone-gwt)